t-clark04/Clark-Data-Science-Portfolio/TidyData-Project/README.md

 (3) Every distinct type of observational unit has its own separate table

 Following this universal standard for data formatting makes cleaning, modeling, and visualization much simpler, since many of the tools we use for facilitating data analysis in Python (such as those found in the [Pandas Cheat Sheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf)) expect data to be inputted in this format.
 It also cuts down the number of tools necessary to transform messy data into the tidy data we want.
-For more information on "tidy data", check out Wickham's original article linked [here](https://www.jstatsoft.org/article/view/v059i10).

 After cleaning the data, I end up with a pandas DataFrame containing information on 1,875 athletes at the 2008 Olympics, namely their ``Gender``, the ``Sport`` they played, and the type of ``Medal`` they earned (i.e. gold, silver, or bronze).
 I then explore the relationships between these three categorical variables through pivot tables and visualizations, and I discuss some possible reasons for the patterns we discover.